AdobeDocs/platform-learn.en/help/bootcamp/uc/uc4/ex2.md

 | Demo System - Event Dataset for Voice Assistants (Global v1.1) | email          |
 | Demo System - Event Dataset for Call Center (Global v1.1) | email         |

+You also need to ensure that for every dataset, these options are enabled:

+- Import all new data
+- Backfill all existing data

-Click on Next.
+Click **Add datasets**.

 ![demo](./images/cja16.png)

-## 4.2.4 Connection - Naming & Streaming

-Here you need to give a name to your connection.

-Please use this naming convention: `yourLastName – Omnichannel Data Connection`.

-Example: `vangeluw - Omnichannel Data Connection`

-Before finishing, please also activate **Automatically import all new data for all datasets in this connection, beginning today.** as in the image below.

-This will start a data flow from Adobe Experience Platform to CJA every 60 minutes, however with high volumes of data it can take up to 24 hours.

-If you also want to backfill historical data, check the checkbox for **Import all existing data** and select **less than 1 million** under **Average number of daily events**.
+Click **Save** and go to the next exercise.
 After having created your **Connection** it may take a few hours before your data is available in CJA.

-Click **Save** and go to the next exercise.

 ![demo](./images/cja20.png)